Shardbyte/bot-red/README.md

 If you find out that Red-DiscordBot was updated, simply issue the `[p]restart` command.
 Red-DiscordBot will gracefully shut down, update itself, and then start back up.

-Consider using the [UpdateNotify](https://github.com/PhasecoreX/PCXCogs) cog I created to get notifications when Red-DiscordBot (or this Docker image) updates!
+Consider using the [UpdateNotify](https://github.com/PhasecoreX/PCXCogs) cog to get notifications when Red-DiscordBot (or this Docker image) updates!

 ## More Advanced Stuff